 Why?
 Because if many social scientists are to be believed, you run a higher risk of having a rocky marriage.
 While everyone knows that marriage can be stressful, recent studies have found professional women are more likely to get divorced, more likely to cheat, less likely to have children, and, if they do have kids, they are more likely to be unhappy about it.
 A recent study in Social Forces, a research journal, found that women–even those with a “feminist” outlook–are happier when their husband is the primary breadwinner.

 Don’t get me wrong, I’m not saying I want weak women.
-What I want is complimentary couple that gets the most out of the differences that men and women have and serves God best.
-A family that can impact the world needs to have the members of it functioning the best way they can.
+What I want is a complimentary couple that gets the most out of the differences that men and women have and serves God best.
+A family that can impact the world needs to have its members of it functioning in the best way they can.
 They need a leader/provider husband that knows his roles and fills them.
-They need a loving/supportive wife that’s able to fill in his gaps and to compliment him.
+They need a loving/supportive wife that’s able to fill in their gaps and compliment them.
 They need children that honor and obey their parents and are examples for those around them.

 I just don’t think that our current cultural norms are accomplishing what is truly best.